guillaumeBellec/guillaumeBellec.github.io/README.md

 # Teaching

-- Machine Learning at TU Graz in 2019 (Practicals at master level)
+- Machine Learning at TU Graz in 2019  (practicals at master level)
 [Registration page](https://online.tugraz.at/tug_online/wbLv.wbShowLVDetail?pStpSpNr=216646)

-- Introduction to machine learning at TU Graz from 2016 to 2019 (aka computational intelligence, lectures and practicals at bachelor level)
+- Introduction to machine learning at TU Graz from 2016 to 2019
+(aka computational intelligence, lectures and practicals at bachelor level)
 [Registration page](https://online.tugraz.at/tug_online/wbLv.wbShowLVDetail?pStpSpNr=203426&pSpracheNr=2)

-- Reinforcement learning at TU Graz in 2017 (aka autonously learning systems, practicals at master level)
+- Reinforcement learning at TU Graz in 2017
+(aka autonously learning systems, practicals at master level)